Download Prospectus

 T: 020 7119 1831

-Joined ARU London as a Senior Lecturer in January 2018 and the module lead for ‘Understanding Business’.
+I Joined ARU London as a Senior Lecturer in January 2018 and currently module lead for ‘Innovation and Entrepreneurship in Healthcare’ at level 5.

 Roy Ringham